scronge/moon-phase-game-2024-Doodle/README.md

 A crude Javascript/HTML/CSS implementation based on Google's moon phase game, just for fun and educational purposes.

-Minimal initial prototype completed in a few hours. **very rudimentary prototype!**
+Minimal initial prototype completed in a few hours. **very rudimentary prototype!** Used ChatGPT so there's errors.

 Try it at https://scronge.github.io/moon-phase-game-Oct-2024-Google-Doodle/